xbdrcx/sentiment-api/README.md

 ## Quick Start

-These instructions require a Windows PC with Python 3.13.3, git, and Docker installed as well as 10GBs of free memory:
+These instructions require a Windows PC with Python 3.13.3, git, and Docker installed, as well as 10GBs of free memory:

 1. Clone and access repository
 ```
 git clone https://github.com/xbdrcx/fastapi4ai && cd fastapi4ai
 ```

-2. Build Docker image
+2. Build Docker image (this step might take a bit)
 ```
 docker build -t fastapi4ai .
 ```